Netflix/vizceral/DATAFORMATS.md

             error: 5, // OPTIONAL Number of error requests (If not provided, assumed 0)
             degraded: 0 // OPTIONAL Number of degraded requests (If not provided, assumed 0) },
-          streaming: 1, // OPTIONAL 1 if this connection is in the streaming path, 0 if not
           notices: [ // OPTIONAL Any notices that you want to show up in the sidebar {
               title: 'Notice about something',
+              subtitle: 'Subtitle', // OPTIONAL
               link: 'http://link/to/relevant/thing', // OPTIONAL
               severity: 1 // OPTIONAL 0(default) for info level, 1 for warning level, 2 for error level
             }
           ],
           metadata: { // OPTIONAL // TODO: metadata 'plugin' support...
-            'hystrix': [
-              {
-                'name': 'DoSomethingDepCmd'
+            streaming: 1 // OPTIONAL 1 if this connection is in the streaming path, 0 if not }
         }
       ]
     }
-        }
   ]
-    }
-  }
 }
 ```